rillakhaled/CART353_2018/README.md

 You can find code snippets and examples above.

-If you need anything that can't be answered by the wiki, email Rilla: rilla.khaled@concordia.ca or visit during office hours: Thursday 2pm - 4pm, EV 6.743
+If you need anything that can't be answered by the wiki, email Rilla: rilla.khaled@concordia.ca or visit during office hours: Friday 2pm - 4pm, EV 6.743